What does 20/20 vision mean? What is 20/20 vision?

-One of the most common questions all eye doctors get is, “what does 20/20 mean?” or it’s sometimes incorrectly phrased as “What does 20 20 vision mean?”
-Or “What does 20-20 mean?”
+This is one of the most common questions eye doctors get.
 There are several different ways of answering this, but the easiest is to imagine yourself 20 feet away from a street sign.
 If you can just barely see the letters, and you have good vision, you probably have 20/20 vision.
 If someone is with you and they have to get 10 feet away from the letters in order to just barely see them, they probably have 20/40 vision.
 It’s a fraction meaning “you you need to move in to 20 feet to be able to see what an average healthy person can see at 40 feet.”
 Conversely, if you have 20/15 vision, you can see at 20 feet what an average healthy person can see at 15 feet.
 Congrats, you’re seeing a bit better than average.

 “I’m like legally blind, like 20/2000!”